BCom International Economic Groupings Notes Study Material

 (b) To take measures towards progressive removal of barriers within ECO region and expansion of intra- and inter-regional trade;

-(c) To pursue increased economic co-operation in order to secure greater role and contribution of ECO region to the growth of world trade and removal of iniquitous trading policies resulting in adverse terms of trade for the developing countries, particularly to the Member States;
+(c) To pursue increased economic co-operation in order to secure a greater role and contribution of the ECO region to the growth of world trade and removal of iniquitous trading policies resulting in adverse terms of trade for the developing countries, particularly to the Member States;

 (d) To provide gradual and smooth integration of the economies of the Member States with the world economy;